 Akcea, working closely with us, is developing volanesorsen to treat two severe and rare, genetically defined diseases, FCS and familial partial lipodystrophy, or FPL.
 FCS and FPL are orphan diseases characterized by severely high triglyceride levels that result in severe, daily symptoms and a high risk of life-threatening pancreatitis.
 The clinical development program for volanesorsen consists of three Phase 3 studies called APPROACH, BROADEN and COMPASS.
 In the first quarter of 2017, we reported positive Phase 3 data from the APPROACH study in patients with FCS.
 In December 2016, we and Akcea reported positive results from the Phase 3 COMPASS study in patients with triglycerides above 500 mg/dL.
-In July 2017, Akcea, working closely with us, filed for marketing authorization for volanesorsen in the EU and we are on track to file in the U.S. and Canada in September 2017.
+During the third quarter of 2017, Akcea, working closely with us, filed for marketing authorization for volanesorsen in the U.S., EU and Canada.
 We estimate that FCS and FPL each affect 3,000 to 5,000 patients globally.
-If approved, Akcea plans to commercialize volanesorsen for both FCS and FPL.
+Akcea is preparing to commercialize volanesorsen for both FCS and FPL, if approved.